Scholastic Art & Writing Awards - Alliance for Young Artists & Writers

 Be You!
 Be Original!

 The Scholastic Art & Writing Awards may be an awards program, but first and foremost, it’s a celebration of you: your hard work, your unique talents, and your originality!
-A Gold Key is not the only award we give; another comes long before the National Ceremony at Carnegie Hall when our jurors, world-renowned artists and writers, meet you through what you’ve made.
-It’s your chance to be taken seriously as an artist or a writer, as an individual with a personal voice or vision that belongs to you and you alone.
+Entering the Scholastic Awards is your chance to be taken seriously as an artist or a writer.
+This recognition can only be granted when the work that is evaluated is yours.

-The Awards hold you to the same standards as professional artists and writers.
-This doesn’t mean we expect you to spend a decade perfecting a manuscript before sending it out, or to jumpstart a new art movement that completely changes the world.
+The Scholastic Awards hold you to the same standards as professional artists and writers.
 All we ask is that you be yourself!
 We value originality above all else, and this means no awards can be given to work that is not your own.

 A Guide on Plagiarism and Copyright for Teens & Educators